 International graduates who have completed education programs in other Canadian provinces could be eligible for the program if they have another type of work permit.

-As of November, 2018, Manitoba is rolling out the red carpet to its cohort of international students and graduates with the arrival of the International Education stream of the Manitoba Provincial Nominee Program (MPNP).
+Manitoba has rolled out the red carpet to its cohort of international students and graduates with the International Education stream of the Manitoba Provincial Nominee Program (MPNP).
 Under this initiative, STEM (Science, Technology, Engineering, and Mathematics) graduates do not require a job offer from an employer in Manitoba, while other graduates will require such an offer.

 Saskatchewan helps students and graduates of institutions across Canada to become permanent residents in the province through the Saskatchewan Experience stream of the Saskatchewan Immigrant Nominee Program (SINP).